mmorrison/silhouette-card-maker/INSTALL.md

 3. **mise not found**: Make sure Scoop is in your PATH, restart terminal
 4. **direnv not working**: Check PowerShell profile configuration
 5. **Python not found**: Install Python from https://python.org (add to PATH)
+6. **Git not found**: This is fine!
+The installer will automatically download a ZIP file instead

 ## 📚 More Information